-A pupil becomes a 'persistent absentee' when they miss 15% or more schooling across the school year FOR WHATEVER REASON.
+A pupil becomes a 'persistent absentee' when they miss 10% or more schooling across the school year FOR WHATEVER REASON.
 Absence at this level damages your child's educational prospects and we need your fullest support and co-operation to tackle this.

 We monitor all absence thoroughly.
-If NAME is seen to have reached the PA mark or is at risk of moving towards that mark you will be informed of this immediately.
+If (child's name) is seen to have reached the PA mark or is at risk of moving towards that mark you will be informed of this immediately.